The latest audience data from TRG Arts, showing what patrons care about right now and how their values have changed.

 - Evolving.
 Be ready and willing to change.

 - Finally, be flexible and evolve your practices to stay aligned with your customer’s values.
 As we have seen in the data from The Arts and Culture Benchmark, these values can and do change significantly even over a period of several months.
-Continuing to listen, measure, invite and surprise will ensure that your organization continues to create and build loyal customers.
+Continuing to listen, measure, invite and surprise will ensure that your organisation continues to create and build loyal customers.

 This content was first presented in February 2023 as part of The Future of Audience Loyalty, a panel event hosted by Spektrix.
 View the full recording and slides below.